 You definitely want to think about the type of word you choose.
 Consider whether it promotes action (verbs like Leap or Rise) vs. intensifies or describes (adjectives like Calm or Fierce) vs. focuses on something concrete (nouns like Home or Family).

-Sign up below to receive a FREE printable worksheet to help you choose your personal word for 2020.
+Sign up below to receive a FREE printable worksheet to help you choose your personal word for the year.

 Wish you had some words to help inspire your choice?
 I’ve got you covered!
 Click over to read this post with my word of the year ideas list.